 Blog

-Camping with pets can be a wonderful experience for both you and your furry companion.
-However, it's natural for pet owners to have questions and concerns about bringing their pets along on outdoor adventures.
+Camping with dogs can be a wonderful experience for both you and your furry companion.
+However, it's natural for pet owners to have questions and concerns about bringing their dog along on outdoor adventures.

-We’ve put together some helpful tips for camping with pets to get you started on the right foot.
+If you’re planning a camping adventure, we’re here to help!
+We’ve put together some helpful tips for camping with a dog to get you started on the right foot.

-Camping with your pet requires some research.
-To start, search for pet-friendly campgrounds, cabins, campers, or vacation rentals.
+Camping with your dog requires some research.
+Start by finding dog-friendly campsites, cabins, campers, or vacation rentals.

 Read reviews to see what other pet owners had to say about their visit.
-You can also contact the host or manager to ask specific questions.
+You can also contact the host or property manager to ask specific questions regarding breeds and other restrictions.

 Check Local Regulations and Leash Laws

 Beyond your campground or rental’s rules, familiarize yourself with local animal regulations and leash laws if you plan to explore the area.
-Don’t assume it’s what you’re used to at home.
+Don’t assume they’re what you’re used to at home.

 Rules can vary by property, and some state parks and national parks have their own guidelines.
-If you can’t find the information easily online, contact the city, and a representative can most likely direct you.
+If you can’t find information easily online, call and speak to a representative so you know what to expect.

 Plan a Pet-Friendly Itinerary

-Camping with pets means you have much less flexibility with where and when you go places.
-Planning ahead ensures both you, your pet, and anyone else you’re camping with has an enjoyable time.
+Camping with a dog means you have much less flexibility with where and when you go places.
+Planning ahead and scheduling time for breaks ensures both you, your pet, and anyone else you’re camping with has an enjoyable time.

-• Look for trails and activities that are suitable for your pet’s age, fitness level, and health concerns.
+• Look for trails and activities that are suitable for your dog’s age, fitness level, and health concerns.

-• Be mindful of spending too much time in hot weather that can cause your pet to overheat.
+• Be mindful of spending too much time in hot weather that can cause your dog to overheat.

-• Make sure your pet has consistent access to water throughout the day.
+• Make sure your pet has consistent access to water when spending time outdoors.

-• Schedule time for breaks for your pet to rest and recuperate.
+• Schedule time for breaks for your dog to sleep and recuperate.

-For safety reasons, you should never leave your dog or cat alone in a hot car or at an unfamiliar campsite.
+For safety reasons, you should never leave your dog alone in a hot car, camper, or at an unfamiliar campsite.
+Temperatures can quickly rise, leading to devastating results.

 Pack All Your Pet’s Essentials

-Making sure you have all your pet’s favorite things to keep them comfortable and safe during your camping trip.
+Make sure you have all your dog’s favorite things to keep them comfortable and safe during your camping trip.
 We’ve put together a basic packing list to help get you started.

 • Treats